Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathborderbox/getstrikethroughbottomlefttotopright/_index.md

 ---
 title: getStrikethroughBottomLeftToTopRight
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathborderbox/getstrikethroughbottomlefttotopright/
+url: /php-java/aspose.slides/mathborderbox/getstrikethroughbottomlefttotopright/
 ---

-## getStrikethroughBottomLeftToTopRight()  function
+## getStrikethroughBottomLeftToTopRight()  method

  Strikethrough Bottom-Left to Top-Right (default is false).
  Specifies the hidden or shown state of a strikethrough diagonal line from the bottom-left corner to the top-right corner of border box.

-### Result
+### Returns
 boolean